JeffHeck/SchoolDataProject/pagesManual/ElectionMonthReport/report_election_month.md

 ___

 ## Sources
-- OSPI for January 2010 through October 2022 school district measure data
+- The OSPI for the February 2010 through November 2022 school district measure data
-- Washington’s Secretary of State for November 2022 through April 2023 school district measure data
+- Washington’s Office of the Secretary of State for the February 2022 through April 2023 school district measure data

 ___